 “How are you choosing what you believe, and how are you choosing to ignore external perceptions of yourself?
 That resistance of internalised racism … I think it's quite important for all of us, finding our own ways to resist this.” – Isaac, member of our young Black men programme

-When you feel able, here some self-care ideas to try:
+When you feel able, here are some self-care ideas to try:

 Speaking to someone who understands racism can be helpful.
 It may be that having someone listen to you and show they care can help in itself.